-Where the concern is about the Child Wellbeing and Protection Officer it must be reported to the club's chairman directly.
-In this situation, the club chairman will take on the role and responsibilities as listed below of the Child Wellbeing and Protection Officer.
+Where the concern is about the Child Wellbeing and Protection Officer, it must be reported to the director with responsibility for safeguarding directly (Dan Crowe, dan@berwickrangers.com).
+In this situation, the director with responsibility for safeguarding will take on the role and responsibilities as listed below of the Child Wellbeing and Protection Officer.